This post may contain affiliate links.

 If the children aren’t into chopsticks you can usually get a spoon.

-It’s a good idea to travel with drinking straws, I really wouldn’t drink out of bottles or cans without giving them a really good clean, you don’t know what’s been climbing all over them.
+It’s a good idea to travel with metal drinking straws.
+I really wouldn’t drink out of bottles or cans without giving them a really good clean, you don’t know what’s been climbing all over them.
 Here are some we recommend, for the US click here, For Australia click here and for the UK, click here.

 Feeding Travelling Children As Education